Our Science

 Product Development Strategy and Pipeline

-Simultaneous with these efforts, we have also developed a TET-based modality to detect specific microRNA sequences.
-Using a similar strategy of identifying a medical need where rapid diagnosis is essential, but no diagnostics currently exist, we chose to develop as a first product in this line, a point-of-care test for canine hemangiosarcoma.
+Simultaneous with these efforts, we have also developed a TET-based modality to detect specific microRNA biomarkers.
+Using a similar strategy of identifying a medical need where rapid diagnosis is essential but no diagnostics currently exist, we chose to develop as a first product in this line, a point-of-care test for canine hemangiosarcoma.
 Work at Cornell from the laboratory of Dr. Scott Coonrod at the Baker Institute for Animal Health identified several candidate microRNA sequences that could identify canine hemangiosarcoma from similar conditions.
-We are performing early-stage product development toward this goal, with support from the Riney Canine Health Center.
+We are performing early-stage product development toward this goal, with support from Cornell’s Riney Canine Health Center.
+Future TET products in this category will include rapid quantification of micro-RNA biomarkers for endometriosis and breast cancer, with the goal to potentially enable an alternative to painful and costly biopsies and mammograms.

 Patent Information